shadymedialab/dockerfiles/README.md

 - If you don't click on `Reopen in container`, execute `~/install_vscode_extensions.sh` in the container to install the extension

 ## Recommendation
-- It is recommended that you build the image provided and create an image based on it.
+- If you are creating a new IMAGE, it is recommended that you build the provided image and create an image based on it.
 - Use `docker compose up` to check if the build is done correctly.

 ## References